JDLabOrg/IUManual-EN/basic_widget_panel.rst

 .. image:: resource/iu_manual_customwidgets.png

-In CUSTOM WIDGETS tab, custom widgets imported by **Import Button** will be shown.
+In CUSTOM WIDGETS tab, custom widgets imported by **Import Button** (Window> Manage Custom Widgets) will be shown.
 The widgets can be divided into customized widget groups.
-You can add custom widget on canvas by **drag and drop** or **double click** the widget.
-You can see detailed information by **second click** widgets.
-You can edit information of custom widget in ``Manage Custom Widget``_ window.
+You can add custom widgets on canvas by **drag and drop** or **double clicking** the widget.
+You can check the detailed information of a widget by **right-clicking** it.
+All the information of custom widgets can be edited at ``Manage Custom Widget``_ window.

 * ``Refresh Button`` : Updates custom widget library.